top of page

 Not long after his ordination, Fr.
 Augustine-Marie was "entrusted with a busy apostolate of travelling and preaching," such that "he sometimes jokingly referred to himself as the 'Wandering Jew.'"
 As part of his mission, "he preached in nearly all the towns of southern France ... and invariably a movement for the practice of nocturnal adoration followed.
 His preaching never failed to make an impact."

 Soon, his itinerant ministry of preaching expanded across ever-wider reaches of France, and on multiple occasions, the young priest commanded an audience of thousands.
-Shortly after Easter 1854, his work brought back him to Paris, where he delivered a homily from the pulpit of the Church of Saint-Sulpice – one of his original places of pilgrimage during the earliest days of his quest for God.
+Shortly after Easter 1854, his work brought him back to Paris, where he delivered a powerful homily from the pulpit of the Church of Saint-Sulpice – one of his original places of pilgrimage during the earliest days of his quest for God.
 While in the city, he was gratified to see that the nocturnal adoration movement was continuing to grow rapidly throughout the French capital.

 Within a few years, the impact of his preaching apostolate had spread throughout France, and in 1856, at the behest of his superior general, Fr.
 Augustine-Marie journeyed to Liege, Belgium, where he spent several weeks ministering to the faithful there – a sojourn that marked the beginning of his work abroad.